 —Katherine Boo, author of Behind the Beautiful Forevers

-For over a decade, Bruder has been teaching narrative storytelling at Columbia Journalism School and contributing to The New York Times, where she was the founding columnist behind START, a blog profiling socially innovative startups.
-She has written for New York Magazine, WIRED, Harper’s Magazine, The Washington Post, The Associated Press, The International Herald Tribune, The New York Times Magazine, The Guardian, The Nation, The Washington Post, The Christian Science Monitor, Inc. Magazine, and O: The Oprah Magazine, Reuters and CNNMoney.com.
-She has worked as a staff writer at The Oregonian and The New York Observer and a senior editor at Fortune Small Business magazine.
+Bruder has taught narrative storytelling at the Columbia University Graduate School of Journalism for more than a decade.
+A longtime contributor to The New York Times, she was the founding columnist behind Start, a blog profiling socially innovative startups.
+Her work has appeared in New York Magazine, Wired, Harper’s, The Washington Post, The International Herald Tribune, The New York Times Magazine, The Guardian, The Nation, The Washington Post, The Christian Science Monitor, Inc. Magazine, O: The Oprah Magazine, Reuters, the AP, and CNNMoney.com.
+She is a former staff writer at The Oregonian and The New York Observer, as well as a former senior editor of Fortune Small Business.

 For her longform magazine stories, Bruder has earned a James Aronson Award for Social Justice Journalism and a Deadline Club Award.
 She has also received support from the Economic Hardship Reporting Project and fellowships from Yaddo, The MacDowell Colony, and the Rockefeller Foundation’s Bellagio Center.
 She was recently named a national fellow at the New America Foundation for her work covering marginalized communities at the forefront of the labor movement.